Wine Futures Event Benefits Vineyard Workers

 People Helping People’s services are not limited to vineyard and farmworkers — it provides a wide range of basic needs and support services to underserved populations in the Santa Ynez Valley, Los Alamos, and surrounding areas.
 Also, domestic violence prevention services and limited basic needs services are available to farmworkers in the Lompoc Valley.
 PHP has a current budget of $2.1 million.
 Last year, it served 3,850 unduplicated individuals.
 Santa Barbara Vintners is a nonprofit comprised of industry members that protects and promotes Santa Barbara Wine Country.
 Next year’s Wine Futures event will be held March 27 – 29 at Alisal.

-For more info about S.B.
-Vintners, go to http://sbcountywines.com.
-For more info about PHP, go to http://syvphp.org.
+For more info about Santa Barbara Vintners, go to http://sbcountywines.com.
+For more info about People Helping People, go to http://syvphp.org.

 For coverage of other events, go to independent.com/society.
 Send invites to gail@independent.com.